Zaporizhzhia Nuclear Power Plant crisis: IAEA inspection

 On 29 August, an IAEA expert mission led by Rafael Grossi left Vienna.
-On 1 September 2022, the IAEA team passed through the frontline in armoured white land cruisers, where they were held at the first check point outside Zaporizhzhia because of shelling reports.
+On 1 September 2022, the IAEA team passed through the frontline in armoured white land cruisers, where they were held at the first checkpoint outside Zaporizhzhia because of shelling reports.
 In the previous few days the staff town of Enerhodar had been under intense shelling.
 Grossi said he was aware of "increased military activity in the area" but would press ahead with the visit.
 Russia accused Ukraine of trying to seize the plant that morning with 60 troops crossing the Dnieper river at 6 am local time.
 Energoatom said Russian shelling of the plant had forced the shutdown of one of the two operating reactors.
 The IAEA team arrived at 1 pm and commenced the inspection.
 Grossi said that the "plant and physical integrity of the plant" had been "violated several times" and that IAEA inspectors would remain at the site.

 On 2 September, Russia said IAEA inspectors will be allowed to remain permanently at the nuclear plant.
 Ukrainian president Zelenskyy criticised the IAEA for not yet calling for the demilitarisation of the plant.
 At a press conference that evening just after arriving back in Vienna, Grossi said six inspectors had remained at the plant, and two of those would stay permanently.
 They had been able to see all parts of the plant they requested to see, and the plant's staff worked in an admirable and professional way with the Russian occupier's nuclear experts.
 He said that some plant staff had decided to leave, while others continue to work; two reactors continue to operate.
 Physical damage had occurred at the plant, and the level of military operations in the region is increasing and on site there were references to military offensives and counter-offensives which concerns him a lot.
 He said inspectors would have a stabilising effect, but they could not stop the war or give the plant back to the Ukrainian authorities.
 Energoatom responded by stating the IAEA inspectors were manipulated and lied to by the Russian occupiers.